MIT authors’ opt-in open access license

 The opt-in license applies to all scholarly articles you write after signing it, if you are included in one of the categories described above.
 To submit a paper under the policy, upload the author’s final manuscript, post peer-review, via a web form, or send it to the OA policy submission email list.
 If you have already submitted this version to a preprint server (e.g. arXiv), you may email the paper’s identifying repository number, or the URL, instead of the paper.

 No. The license applies to articles completed after you sign it.
-The language says, “This license will apply to all scholarly articles… except for any articles completed before the execution of this license and any articles for which I entered into an incompatible licensing or assignment agreement before the execution of this license.”.
+The language says, “This license will apply to all scholarly articles… except for any articles completed before the execution of this license and any articles for which I entered into an incompatible licensing or assignment agreement before the execution of this license.”

-Since the passage of the faculty policy, other groups of authors at MIT have asked whether a similar policy could apply to them.
+Since the passage of the faculty policy, other groups of authors at MIT have asked whether a similar license could apply to them.
 The faculty policy applies only to papers that are authored or co-authored by an MIT faculty member.
 Thus, a significant portion of the scholarly work produced by the MIT community — articles by graduate students, post-doctoral associates, and research scientists where there is no faculty coauthor — is not covered by this policy.

 Former MIT graduate student Cara Manning spearheaded an effort to create an OA policy for these authors.
 The Libraries worked with graduate students, faculty, and the administration on the wording of an opt-in version of the policy.
-The license launched in April 2017.
+The policy launched in April 2017.